0xYahia/Front-End-Material/Study/javaScriptStd.md

 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-h1.style.backgroundColor = "red": => it's change the background color of the element. (inline style). typeof Array: => it's return object. null in js is value. udnefined in js is value. ?????
+h1.style.backgroundColor = "red": => it's change the background color of the element. (inline style). typeof Array: => it's return object. null in js is value. undefined in js is value. ?????
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
 Falsy values: false, 0, "", null, undefined, NaN.
 And operator: &&. if the first value is falsy it will return the first value. if the first value is truthy it will return the second value.